 Dr. Valbon Krasniqi attended the OMI Seminars in Medical Education in 2015 and Infectious Diseases in 2018.
 After the seminars, he became a political advisor to the minister of health and has an active role in the country’s healthcare politics, including the preparation of legal infrastructure and the establishment of the health insurance fund.
 Furthermore, he has a main role in the clinical management of the COVID-19 pandemic in Kosovo with a focus on regular communication with the public.

 Azamat Kasymov, MD

-»In 2016, I was fortunate to participate in the Salzburg Medical Seminars in the field of Surgery.
+»In 2016, I was fortunate to participate in an OMI Seminar in the field of Surgery.
 I especially liked the atmosphere at the seminar; I was among like-minded people who also love surgery and sought to improve their skills.
 I met doctors who came to the seminar from all over the world.
 We discussed and shared information on new methods of diagnosis and treatment in surgery.